dsmithnh3/good-neighbor-fund-starter/content/pages/index.md

       styles:
         self:
           textAlign: center
-    subtitle: ''
+    subtitle: Your Donation Goes Directly To Our Neighbors
     text: >
       Every dollar you donate goes directly to helping Georgia residents in need.
 Whether it's building a wheelchair ramp, providing medical equipment, or ensuring proper nutrition, your support makes a real difference.

-      All donations support wheelchair ramps, medical equipment, nutrition supplies, and holiday care packages.
+      **Here's the Impact of Your Gift:**

+      • **$25** - Supplies for one holiday stocking

+      • **$50** - Partial DME micro-grant

+      • **$100** - One complete DME micro-grant

+      • **$250** - One month of tube feeding formula

+      • **$500** - Partial wheelchair ramp funding

+      All donations are tax-deductible.
 We would love to be able to supply the needs of all our neighbors with your help and support!
     actions:
       - label: Donate $25
         url: '#donate-form'